akeley98/DementedIGPU/README.md

 command from the `Ctrl-Alt-F3` console as before (or from recovery mode).

+# Uninstall

+To undo the file changes made by the script, run `restore_10_linux_backup` and `restore_default_grub_backup`.
+This restores backups made the previous time the script modified the `/etc/grub/10_linux` and `/etc/default/grub` files.
+If these backups aren't old enough, manually copy a backup from the backups directory to the correct location – a new backup is written each time the script changes one of those files.
+Run `grub-update` after this.

+Uninstall nvidia drivers and bumblebee using whatever method your distribution requires (`apt remove` for Ubuntu).

 # Sources

 Various stuff I consulted through my Nvidia graphics ordeal.